 - Food: 3 weeks

 Well, a survival backpack and its contents will make sure that you have enough food and water, a good shelter over your head and a breathable air.
-A good survival backpack (AKA survival kit) also provides you with means of navigation, self-defense, tools, medical assistance, and so forth.
+Knowing how to make a survival backpack (AKA survival kit) will provide you with means of navigation, self-defense, tools, medical assistance, and so forth.

-In this article I will go into detail about what should be in your survival backpack as well as recommend the best items that you can add to it.
+In this article I will go into detail about what should be in your survival backpack list, as well as recommend the best items that you can add to it.
+The right survival backpack essentials and contents, as they are listed below, will save your life.

-Before you collect all the important items, you need to get a really durable backpack.
+Before you collect all the important items four your survival backpack list, you need to get a really durable backpack.
 It should be well-constructed, preferably water-resistant, should have a lot of compartments and be easy to carry.
 The color of the backpack is also a significant feature.
 Some might prepare a brightly colored backpack, to notice it from afar in case you’re separated from it.
 Other would opt for a more camouflaged version, to hide it from potentials foes.

 A good example of such a reliable and sturdy backpack is REEBOW GEAR Military Tactical Backpack.
 Its dense fabric is exceptionally strong, and it resists water.
 Add a large capacity, modular carrying system, padded back area, and several additional useful features – and you have a perfect backpack for survival or other purposes.
 It is also compatible with hydration bladder and is a highly rated Amazon item.